foger3/TwitterSentimentAnalysis/README.md

 ## Package Content
-The package includes modules executing the described functionality and scripts detailing how the political classifier was build (.../src/model).
-Users of this package are invited to do their own sentiment analysis using the provided scripts or replicate the provided classifier.
+The package includes modules executing the described functionality and a script detailing how the political classifier was build (.../src/model) as well as the used data to train it.
+Users of this package are invited to do their own sentiment analysis using the provided script or replicate the provided classifier.

 ## Running the package
 ```bash